 Best Practices for Hot Bolting

-Even though, hot bolting is hazardous, it is one of the cheapest option.
+Even though hot bolting is hazardous, it is one of the cheapest options.
 So, the hot bolting is usually performed under controlled conditions.
 The following practices will reduce the chances of potential problems:

-- The technicians must be thoroughly trained of all the processes and possible consequences.
+- The technicians must be thoroughly trained in all the processes and possible consequences.